-With 2,000 on-site car parking spaces across four car parks, driving to the Arena is no trouble.
-It can get busy though, so make sure you leave plenty of time for your journey.
+With 2,000 on-site car parking spaces, driving to the Arena is no trouble.
+It can get busy so leave plenty of time for your journey.

 With a choice of routes running right past the Arena, you’ll be able to hop on a bus and get on your way whatever the time of day.

 Jump on a train to Birmingham New Street, Moor Street, Snow Hill or Five Ways stations and you’ll only have a short walk to the Arena.

 With thousands of fans arriving for some of the biggest and best events, the Arena can get very busy.
 To avoid queues, pre-pay for your parking and get your evening started even sooner.